Bachelor's Degree

 Interest in political and social issues

-An interest in political and social issues and, more broadly, in the functioning of contemporary societies is essential for admission to the Bachelor’s program in Political Science.
+An interest in political and social issues and, more broadly, in the functioning of contemporary societies is essential for admission to the Bachelor’s degree program in political science.
 Political science programs include the study of political life and institutions, as well as courses in sociology, international relations, and political theory.
-The Bachelor’s program in Political Science is interdisciplinary, and courses in law and economics are also offered.
+The Bachelor’s degree in political science is multidisciplinary, and courses in law and economics are also offered.
 The curriculum includes a significant European and international component.
-Students are therefore also expected to have an interest in transnational issues as well as in the diversity of political and social systems.
+Students are therefore also expected to demonstrate an interest in transnational issues as well as in the diversity of political and social systems.

-A particular interest in the social sciences and humanities during your school years (particularly history, geography, and economics and social sciences) and involvement in civic activities can be assets.
+A particular interest in the social sciences and humanities during one's academic career (particularly history, geography, and economics and social sciences) and civic engagement may be assets.

 Written and oral communication skills